social-dist0rtion-protocol/thc/README.md

 # Treasure Hunt Creator (THC)

 This is the monorepo of THC, a framework to create decentralized treasure hunts.
+[Planetscape, a dystopian escape game for 36C3](https://www.dist0rtion.com/2020/01/30/Planetscape-a-dystopian-escape-game-for-36C3/) gives a good overview of what it can be used for.

 ## Components